...

 Real-Life Scenarios: Adultery and Child Custody Case Studies

-At the Law Office of Bryan Fagan PLLC, we understand that insights into how courts regard adultery during custody decisions can be gleaned from considering real-life scenarios and case studies.
-It’s observed that in many instances, the direct effect of adultery on child custody is less pronounced than its impact on the division of assets and alimony in Texas divorce cases.
+At the Law Office of Bryan Fagan PLLC, we recognize that understanding how courts view adultery in custody decisions can come from real-life scenarios and case studies.
+We have observed that, in many cases, the direct impact of adultery on child custody is less significant than its effect on the division of assets and alimony in Texas divorce cases.

 Real-Life Scenarios Adultery and Child Custody Case Studies